How to Plant and Grow Juniper

 If you’re ready to add this classic shrub to your space, or if you just want to know how to better care for the one you already have, this article will cover all of the basics that you should know, including:

-A close up horizontal image of foliage suffering from scale pictured on a soft focus background.
+A close up horizontal image of the scale like foliage of a juniper shrub pictured on a soft focus background.

 Photo by Kristine Lofgren.